 Postdoctoral fellowships are available through the Canadian Institutes for Health Research (CIHR), Natural Sciences and Engineering Research Council (NSERC) and the Social Sciences and Humanities Research Council (SSHRC).

-The competition for the CIHR Fellowship, normally launches in July every year and traditionally has an application deadline of November 1.
+The competition for the CIHR Fellowship, normally launches in July every year.
+The agency application deadline is October 1.
 Stipend levels and maximum duration depend upon the background of the applicants; trainees holding a PhD may receive stipend of up to $40,000 per year for up to 3 years (plus benefits), and licensed health professionals may receive up to $50,000 per year for up to 5 years (plus benefits).
 All CIHR fellowships receive $5,000 per year research allowance.
 Applicants complete an application in the CIHR portal ResearchNet.
 Once complete, the applicant submits the application online which is electronically directed to the proposed host institution for review and electronic approval.
 At the University of Waterloo, the Office of Research is responsible for this review, and will ensure eligibility and compliance with guidelines, before electronic approval and submission to CIHR.